saurabh1088/notes/iOS/QnA/QnA1.md

 type, using optionals, and make the abstraction an implementation detail.

-## 9. In Swift can we have stored properties in an enum?
+## 11. In Swift can we have stored properties in an enum?
 NO
 In Swift, Classes and Structures only can have stored properties.

 Let's explore why enum can't have stored properties.
 As per definition an enum is a model custom type which defines a list of possible values.
-Check example for details : [Example](https://github.com/saurabh1088/swift-playgrounds/blob/main/Swift.playground/Pages/Enumerations.xcplaygroundpage/Contents.swift)
+Check _Example 8 : Can Enum have stored properties._ for details at link : [Example](https://github.com/saurabh1088/swift-playgrounds/blob/main/Swift.playground/Pages/Enumerations.xcplaygroundpage/Contents.swift)

-## 10. What is a namespace?
+## 12. What is a namespace?
 Namespace in software engineering refers to a container with a set of classes, structures, functions etc inside it with goal of organizing code and avoiding name conflicts.
 For example in a project we have a networking module for which we declared a struct Utils with some utility functions.
 Then later while developing style guide we again want to add some